Publishing over HTTP Bridge

 • A subfolder is specified in the subFolder field, but it doesn't have a matching Pub/Sub topic in the device registry

-Excessive load and exponential backoff
+Excessive load and exponential backoffarrow-up-right

 OmniCore limits subscriptions that generate excessive load.
 When devices retry failed operations without waiting, they can trigger limits that affect all devices in the same Google Cloud project.

-Configuring devices
+Configuring devicesarrow-up-right

 You can use OmniCore to configure devices.
 A device configuration consists of binary data that can be used to update firmware, reboot a device, turn on a feature, or change other properties.